grpc/proposal/L50-objc-interceptor.md

 * Collect metrics
 * Obtain/Refresh access tokens
 * Create test stub
+* Response caching
 * ...

 ### Requirements

 Requirements of interceptor API are
-* Allows access to headers, messages, and trailers
+* Allows modification to headers, messages, and trailers
-* Allows access to call destination, paths, verbs, and call configuration parameters
+* Allows modifications to call destination, paths, verbs, and call configuration parameters
 * Supports Bi-di streaming
 * Allows short-circuiting calls (interceptor can terminate the call)
 * Allows interceptors to specify their own dispatch queue
-* Scope interceptors separately without direct access to each other's states
+* Scope interceptors separately without direct read and write access to each other's states
 * Allows state sharing between interceptors when initiated by the interceptor author

 Some optional requirements that we may not implement at the initial stage